SalomePlatform/adao/doc/en/ref_algorithm_ObserverTest.rst

 *Tips for this algorithm:*

-    Because *"CheckingPoint"* and *"ObservationOperator"* are required commands for ALL checking algorithms in the interface, you have to provide a value for them, despite the fact that these commands are not required for this test, and will not be used.
-The easiest way is to give "1" as a STRING for both, *"ObservationOperator"* having to be of type *Matrix*.
+    Because *"CheckingPoint"* and *"ObservationOperator"*, in the graphical interface, are required commands for ALL checking algorithms, you have to provide a value for them, despite the fact that these commands are not required for this test, and will not be used.
+The easiest way is to give "1" as a STRING for both, *"ObservationOperator"* having to be of type sparse *Matrix*.